numba/numba/docs/source/reference/envvars.rst

 .. envvar:: NUMBA_CUDA_LOW_OCCUPANCY_WARNINGS

-   Enable warnings if the grid size is too small relative to the number of steraming multiprocessors (SM).
-This option is on by default (1).
+   Enable warnings if the grid size is too small relative to the number of streaming multiprocessors (SM).
+This option is on by default (default  value is 1).

-   The heuristic checked is whether gridsize < 2 * (number of SMs).
+   The heuristic checked is whether ``gridsize < 2 * (number of SMs)``.
 NOTE: The absence of a warning does not imply a good gridsize relative to the number of SMs.
-Disabling this warning will reduce the number of CUDA API calls, as the heuristic needs to check the number of SMs for the device in the current context.
+Disabling this warning will reduce the number of CUDA API calls (during JIT compilation), as the heuristic needs to check the number of SMs for the device in the current context.

 Threading Control